 Siskin Hospital's Brain Injury Rehabilitation Program

 At Siskin Hospital, we understand the uncertainty and fear caused by a traumatic event.
-By setting realistic goals and working hard to help the patient achieve them, we create a situation where hope thrives and new doors of possibility are opened.
+By setting realistic goals and employing state-of-the-art rehabilitation interventions and technologies, we create an environment where hope thrives and new doors of possibility are opened.

 The brain is the command center of the body, constantly issuing instructions and processing information through a complicated web of nerve cells that route messages to specific parts of the brain to regulate functions like breathing, heart rate, behavior, etc. When the brain is injured, the web of nerve cells carrying information is damaged, often changing the way a person thinks, moves, and behaves.

 Siskin Hospital treats both traumatic and non-traumatic brain injuries.

 Acquired brain injury is defined as an insult to the brain that affects its structure or function, resulting in impairments of cognition, communication, physical function, or psychosocial behavior.
 Acquired brain injury includes both traumatic and non-traumatic brain injury.
 Acquired brain injury does not include brain injuries that are congenital, degenerative, or induced by birth trauma.